camtheman256/C14008-website/index.md

    - Notebook file that was used in class: [Lesson1-class.ipynb](/assets/notebooks/Lesson1-class.ipynb)

 ## 📣 Announcements
-- Visit [class.julia.party](http://class.julia.party) to join the class.
-The meeting password was sent to you over email.
+- Visit [class.julia.party](http://class.julia.party) to join the class Zoom meeting.
+This link requires a password that was sent to you via email.
 - Visit this guide on [using the C14008 Code Server](/code-server).